-A serum magnesium test is a measurement of how much magnesium there is in the blood.
+A serum magnesium test measures the level of magnesium in the blood.

 No special preparation is needed.